mukul56/InstantLocate/README.md

 # InstantLocate
-An Android Library to get location with address with high accuracy
+An Android Library to get location with very ease